-2. In the Website field enter your Flipsnack profile URL.
-If you don't know your profile URL, you should go to Brand identity - Brand Profile - Settings and copy the URL from the Default profile URL field.
+2. In the Website field, enter your Flipsnack profile URL.
+If you don't know your profile URL, you should go to Branding - Brand Profile - Settings and copy the URL from the Default workspace profile URL field.
 If you are using a custom domain/ subdomain, copy that URL instead.

 Site type: Media or Other